 "As I dived under the pew for cover I heard two grenades explode.
 I looked up and saw pews sticking up into the air.
 The firing went on for a while and then suddenly everything was quiet."

 When War Comes to Your Neighbourhood

 For many years Frontline Fellowship has taken the Gospel to the war zones.
-On Sunday 25th July 1993 the war came to us.
-Our Mission headquarters were a few metres from St. James on the same road.
+On Sunday, 25th July 1993, the war came to us.
+Our Mission headquarters was a few metres from St. James on the same road.
 Several of our workers were members and both my father and my brother were converted at St. James.

 As if in sympathy with the storm in many hearts, lightning flashed across the sky and the heavens wept in a blinding downpour of torrential rain.
 Above the roar of the rain the air was filled with wailing sirens from convoys of ambulances, police vehicles and fire engines as they converged upon 3rd Avenue, Kenilworth.
 Flashing lights and flashing lightning lit up a scene of dazed survivors fleeing from the church, weeping churchgoers praying in the rain and frantic relatives searching for loved ones.